getcarina/getcarina.com/_posts/2016-03-04-weekly-news-athon.md

 ## Edit on GitHub for blog posts and docs

 You can now click **Edit on GitHub** on posts and articles to go straight to the GitHub page for editing, even for this page!
-Our editor told me that it was completely fine to make typos all over this pge on purpose.
+Our editor told me that it was completely fine to make typos all over this page on purpose.

 loose fragment